mintyphp/session-handlers/README.md

     sudo apt install php-cli curl

+Optional dependencies can be installed using:

+    sudo apt install memcached php-memcache redis php-redis

 You need PHP 7.4 or higher to run the code.

 ## Using the handlers